Computing at Hever

 Computing Curriculum intent

 The curriculum intent for Computing is to embed an innovative, relevant and challenging Computing curriculum which reflects the everchanging technological world that we live in.
-It will be engaging and exciting, teaching children the key skills designed to prepare them for their future learning and career opportunities, both as a core subject and immersed within other areas of the curriculum.
+It will be engaging and exciting, teaching children the key skills, and giving them the Digital Literacy, designed to prepare them for their future learning and career opportunities, both as a core subject and immersed within other areas of the curriculum.
 This will be under the umbrella of, and linked closely to, STEM (Science, Technology, Engineering and Maths).
 Furthermore, we intend to do this through our drive to become an ‘Apple School.’

 Computing Curriculum implementation and impact

 At Hever CEP School, we will prepare the children for the next stage of their learning, as well as their future career opportunities, whilst ensuring they understand the present technological world around them.
 We have produced our own Computing curriculum following collaboration with other schools, whilst ensuring the National Curriculum Program of Study for Computing and the Statutory Framework for Early Years Foundation Stage objectives are covered.
 A long-term overview has been produced by the Computing Subject Leader to ensure that the curriculum reflects the current stance regarding Computing and Technology.
-It is designed to focus heavily on Computer Science whilst using Communication and Animation programs alongside.
+It is designed to focus on the key three areas of the National Curriculum (Computer Science (coding), Digital Literacy (the ability to communicate digitally, including internet safety) and Information Technology (using different materials and software)) whilst developing Computational Thinking (understanding problems and formulating solutions) throughout.
 Furthermore, we will continue to provide the children with opportunities to use office skills within their computing lessons and other subjects to ensure they are developing all vital skills for the future.
-Our Computing skills will be taught predominantly using Ipads, but also using the Desktop Computers within classrooms at times.
+Our Computing skills will be taught predominantly using iPads, but also using the Desktop Computers within classrooms at times.
 However, other resources will be used alongside these, such as our newly purchased Sphero robots (kindly donated by our amazing PTA) and Lego Wedo, both offering children an exciting link to engineering.

 We use computers and other technological aids throughout the school.
 ICT skills, including word-processing, data handling, modelling of information and the control of devices, are taught both formally and discretely as a means of supporting other areas of the curriculum.
 The children regularly use the internet to research topics and support their learning whenever it is appropriate.
 Teachers also make good use of the classroom interactive whiteboards and desktop computers to support and enhance the children’s learning.
 We have also recently purchased a GreenScreen, allowing us to create exciting scenes and videos using the GreenScreen app.
 Our Sphero robots allow the children to develop their maths skills, engaging them in geometry and problem solving when creating algorithms to control the robots.